nhsconnect/Events-Management/pages/subscriptions/explore_subscriptions.md

 	</tr>
 	<tr>
 		<td></td>
-		<td id="pc-ccg-detail">Matches a patients postcode to a CCG and checks to see if that matched CCG Code matches the CCG Code specified in the generic subscription rule.</td>
+		<td id="pc-ccg-detail">The NEMS matches the patients home postcode, from their PDS record, to a specific CCG based the areas of responsible for the different CCGs.
+The NEMS then looks for generic subscription rules which contain a CCG Code that matches the CCG responsible for the area in which the patients postcode resides.
+A copy of the event message is sent to the mailboxes specified in those matching generic subscriptions.</td>
-		<td id="gp-ccg-detail">Matches a patients registered GPs postcode to a CCG and checks to see if that matched CCG Code matches the CCG Code specified in the generic subscription rule.</td>
+		<td id="gp-ccg-detail">The NEMS matches the postcode of the registered GP for the patient, within their PDS record, to a specific CCG based the areas of responsible for the different CCGs.
+The NEMS then looks for generic subscription rules which contain a CCG Code that matches the CCG responsible for the area in which the patients registered GPs postcode resides.
+A copy of the event message is sent to the mailboxes specified in those matching generic subscriptions.</td>
-		<td id="gp-gp-detail">Matches the patients registered GP Code to the GP Code specified in the generic subscription rule.</td>
+		<td id="gp-gp-detail">The NEMS matches the patients registered GP Code, from their PDS record, to generic subscription rules which contain the same GP Code.
+A copy of the event message is sent to the mailboxes specified in those matching generic subscriptions.</td>
-		<td id="pc-la-detail">Matches a patients postcode to a LA and checks to see if that matched LA Code matches the LA Code specified in the generic subscription rule.</td>
+		<td id="pc-ccg-detail">The NEMS matches the patients home postcode, from their PDS record, to a specific LA based the areas of responsible for the different LAs.
+The NEMS then looks for generic subscription rules which contain an LA Code that matches the LA responsible for the area in which the patients postcode resides.
+A copy of the event message is sent to the mailboxes specified in those matching generic subscriptions.</td>
-		<td id="hss-detail">The national subscription rule will send all requested events to the mailbox specified in the subscription rule.</td>
+		<td id="hss-detail">The NEMS will match all patients who live in England to generic subscription rules which specify the rule type of National.
+A copy of the event message is sent to the mailboxes specified in those matching generic subscriptions.</td>
 	</tr>
 </table>